Unusual intra-burst variations of polarization states in FRB 20210912A and FRB 20230708A : Effects of plasma birefringence?: Introduction

 Fast radio bursts (FRBs) are impulsive events of radio emission reaching intensities so high that they are detectable from galaxies as distant as redshift $\sim 1$ \citep[e.g.][]{Lorimer2007,thornton2013,petroff22review,Ryder2023}.
 Despite the large number of FRBs discovered to date --- a small fraction of them known to repeat --- the source of these energetic bursts remains elusive and the emission mechanism is yet to be understood \citep[][]{chime21cat1,chime23repeater,zhang23review}.
 Several progenitor models have been proposed for both repeating and (apparently) non-repeating FRBs --- many of them involving neutron stars \citep[see e.g.][]{petroff22review} --- but no consensus has yet been reached \citep[see also][]{wang24ns}.
 FRBs exhibit vast diversity in their burst morphology and polarization characteristics \citep[e.g.][]{Day20askapol,CHIME_morphology_2021,Sherman2023,pandhi24chimepol}.
 These properties carry signatures of their emission source, as well as the magneto-ionic media along the line of sight.
 The effects of propagation through the interstellar media (ISM) --- in both the host galaxy of the FRB and the Milky Way --- and the intergalactic medium (IGM) are relatively better understood as they are not expected to change at the burst time scales ($\sim$ ms).
 However, the dense and complex magneto-ionic medium in the near vicinity of the source, which may change at shorter time-scales, is generally difficult to model \citep[e.g.][]{chen11mnras,ilie19rm,lyutikov22apj}.
 Therefore, high-time-resolution studies, which resolve polarization properties on millisecond or shorter timescales, are crucial for understanding the FRB source and emission mechanism.

 A large fraction ($\gtrsim 60\%$) of the known FRBs are highly polarized; while the vast majority show predominantly linear polarization, a significant degree of circular polarization has been observed in $\sim$20\% of FRBs \citep[e.g.][]{Sherman2023}.
 Some FRBs exhibit intra-burst temporal variation of the polarization state of radio emission \citep[e.g.][]{cho20apjl,Sherman2023}; the reason behind this is still not well understood.
-In this work, we investigate the intra-burst short timescale ($\sim$ 10 $\mu$s) variation of polarization state in two ASKAP-detected FRBs --- \qp\ \citep{dialinprep,shannon24craftics} and \newer\ \citep{Marnoch2023,twins} --- which show significant and varying degrees of linear and circular polarizations, as well as ``apparent'' variation of Faraday Rotation measure\footnote{Throughout this work we use ``apparent RM"/``observed RM" to refer to the slope of the observed position angle ($\rm PA_{obs}$) vs $\lambda^2$ curve.
-This quantity may not always be physically associated with Faraday rotation -- the effects of propagation through a cold, magnetized, electron-ion plasma, which has circularly polarized propagation modes.}, across their burst profiles.
-The \pncr\ sphere representation provides a convenient way for analysis and interpretation of such variations of the polarization state of electromagnetic waves \citep[e.g.][]{rad94pol,malykin97pspreview}.
+In this work, we investigate the intra-burst short timescale ($\sim$ 10 $\mu$s) variation of polarization state in two ASKAP-detected (apparently) one-off FRBs --- \qp\ \citep{dial25qp,shannon24craftics} and \newer\ \citep{Marnoch2023,twins} --- which show significant and varying degrees of linear and circular polarizations, as well as ``apparent'' variation of Faraday Rotation measure\footnote{Throughout this work we use ``apparent RM"/``observed RM" to refer to the slope of the observed position angle ($\rm PA_{obs}$) vs $\lambda^2$ curve.
+This quantity may not always be physically associated with Faraday rotation; when the PA has a different dependence on $\lambda$ \citep[e.g.][]{kennet98gfr,lyutikov22apj} the apparent RM only represents the local slope of the relation within the observed frequency band.}, across their burst profiles.
+The \pncr\ sphere representation provides a convenient way for analysis and interpretation of such variations of the polarization state of electromagnetic (EM) waves \citep[e.g.][]{rad94pol,malykin97pspreview}.
 We use the \pncr\ sphere representation to analyze the temporal evolution of the polarization vectors of \qp\ and \newer, and discuss possible interpretations for the observed variations of the polarization states.